wp-plugins/huzzaz-video-gallery/readme.txt

 vpp = videos per page

 height = height of video gallery in pixels, adjust accordingly

+*note: below are custom color options.
+Use a hex color code or [CSS color name](http://www.w3schools.com/cssref/css_colornames.asp)*

+*all hex colors should be prefixed by the * symbol instead of the # symbol*
+example: the hex color #1abaff should be written as *1abaff

+bg = background color

+color = font color

+button = button color

+highlight = accent color for button hovers, link hovers, and selected video

 [Official Huzzaz Video Gallery Documentation](http://about.huzzaz.com/videogallery)